 Have you heard?

-Starting September 15 (and ending October 15), Latinx Heritage month celebrates the histories, cultures, and contributions of Latinx Americans.
-And, what better way to spend the month than reading books by some incredible Latinx authors!
+Starting September 15 (and ending October 15), Latinx and National Hispanic Heritage month celebrates the histories, cultures, and contributions of Latinx and Hispanic Americans.
+And, what better way to spend the month than reading books by some incredible Latinx and Hispanic authors!
 Check out our full list of book recs and don't miss a page.

 A trans boy determined to prove his gender to his conservative Latinx family summons a ghost who refuses to leave in Aiden Thomas's paranormal YA debut Cemetery Boys.